Athearn is a United States manufacturer of model railroad

 manufacturing and labor costs.
 The company decided to concentrate on making fully assembled products.

 The company established three lines of products.
-The Genesis line is the highest-cost, highest-quality,
+The Genesis line would be the highest-cost, highest-quality,

 with DCC sound and fine details.
-Two lower-priced, less-detailed lines are the Ready-to-Roll introduced
+Two lower-priced, less-detailed lines would consist of the Ready-to-Roll introduced

 in 2001, representing trains from the steam-to-diesel transition period to today, and the Roundhouse line,